This article includes links to our travel partners at Tripadvisor, where you can read traveller reviews, book tours and

 Denver Botanic Gardens

 If you’ve decided to take a trip to the city, start your sightseeing adventure at the Denver Botanic Gardens.
-Hosting a wide diversity of plants found all over the world, visitors can take in the sights and smells of some amazing flowers (like the 60-inch tall ‘corpse flower’, which smells like rotten meat).
-At an elevation of over a mile above sea level, the Denver Botanic Gardens feature some of the greatest collections of high-altitude Western plants in the U.S., including the must-see ‘rock alpine garden’ and the ‘Roads Water-Smart garden’.
-There are several art exhibitions on display during certain times of the year, so be sure to check whether they require a separate fee before you buy your ticket.
+Hosting a wide diversity of plants found worldwide, visitors can take in the sights and smells of some unique flowers (like the 60-inch tall ‘corpse flower,’ which smells like rotten meat).
+At an elevation of over a mile above sea level, the Denver Botanic Gardens feature some of the most significant collections of high-altitude Western plants in the U.S., including the must-see’ rock alpine garden’ and the ‘Roads Water-Smart Garden.’
+Several art exhibitions are on display during certain times of the year, so be sure to check whether they require a separate fee before buying your ticket.

 - Time Required: You can see as little or as much as you want at the gardens, but generally, walking through the different displays and exhibits takes one to two hours.
 The most significant chunk of your time will be getting here from the airport.

 - How to Get There: From the airport, hop on the AS bus line from Island #5 towards Stapleton.
 Get off at the Stapleton Park n’ Ride and take the #43 bus line towards Downing Station via MLK Boulevard.
 After 22 stops (17 minutes), hop off at MLK Boulevard & York Street and walk over to the #24 line stop heading to C-470- University Park n’ Ride station.
-After 11 stops, get off on York Street & 9th Avenue where the gardens will be directly to the West.
-Total travel time is 1 hour, 17 minutes.
-Check out this Google Map for details on public and private transit options, and the associated time required.
+After 11 stops, get off on York Street & 9th Avenue, where the gardens will be directly to the West.
+The total travel time is 1 hour and 17 minutes.
+Check out this Google Map for public and private transit options and the required time.

 Denver Museum of Nature & Science